mdn/temp-processes/issues.md

 - URL of an example page or repository related to the bug, if appropriate.
 - A clear description of what the problem is.

-If any of the above information is not present, then you should ask the submitter of the issue to provide these details and resume triaging the issue only after those details have been provided.
+If any of the above information is not present, then you should ask the author of the issue to provide these details and resume triaging the issue only after those details have been provided.

 #### Set a priority label